 When the mood strikes, I enjoy writing.
 Generally, I write poetry in the form of lyrics, but occasionally something else comes through.
 I enjoy writing short and sweet anythings.
 I also love writing inspirational stories as well as the occasional rave and rant!
-Here’s a short list of such pieces including a couple comedic radio commentaries from my days on air (Halloween and Thanksgiving), some ramblings and a quirky reflection from my childhood.
+Here’s a short list of some pieces including a couple comedic radio commentaries from my days on air (Halloween and Thanksgiving), a Douglas Adam’s inspired short story about an odd eccentric man from the future, some ramblings and a quirky reflection from my childhood.

 With time, I’ll add more material, as well as some supplementary audio options and imagery to tingle your senses!
 If you are interested in getting in touch with your inner writer and haven’t already, I highly recommend the book: Becoming A Writer by Dorothea Brande to give you a kick start.
 Enjoy and thanks for perusing!

 My childhood room was blue.
 Sky blue really.
 Blue drapes, blue carpet, blue sheets, white walls.
 I thought there were sharks swimming in the carpet at night.
 I used to quickly wipe my boogers in the carpet before the sharks could bite my finger.